steunix/passweaver-api/docs/index.md

 ## Application logs

-Vaulted API logs every call in a 'combined', Apache-like format.
+PassWeaver API logs every call in a 'combined', Apache-like format.
 Errors are tracked in a separate log.

 ## The API

 ### Authorization

-Vaulted API uses JWTs for authorization with a SHA-512 algorithm.
+PassWeaver API uses JWTs for authorization with a SHA-512 algorithm.
 No sensitive data is stored within the token, just the user id.

 A JWT is returned on successful login, and it must be provided in all subsequent calls - until it expires - in requests header as an "Authorization bearer".

 ### Responses

-Vaulted API endpoints respond with JSON payloads using standard HTTP response codes, so be sure to handle them correctly:
+PassWeaver API endpoints respond with JSON payloads using standard HTTP response codes, so be sure to handle them correctly:

 - 400: Bad request: your payload is not valid, malformed, or missing some field
 - 401: Unauthorized: you haven't logged in yet, or your JWT is not valid/expired